The West Virginia legislature’s war on workers continues

 Describing the West Virginia legislature?

 Among local columnist Mike Myer's favorite Obama quotes is one from his 2008 campaign for the presidency.
 Candidate Obama was speaking about why some of the people in central Pennsylvania, specifically, and rust belt Americans, more generally, didn't vote for him, when he said:

-They get bitter, they cling to guns or religion or . . .
+They get bitter, they cling to guns or . . .

 WV Senate President and gubernatorial candidate Bill Cole speaks at exclusive Koch gathering for high-rolling political donors